Nanjing Baguazhou Yangtze River Bridge

 The Nanjing Baguazhou Yangtze River Bridge (南京八卦洲长江大桥), formerly Second Nanjing Yangtze Bridge (南京长江二桥), is a cable-stayed bridge over the Yangtze River in Nanjing, China.
 The bridge spans 628 m carrying traffic on the G36 Nanjing–Luoyang Expressway and new route of China National Highway 104.
-When it was completed it was the third longest cable-stayed span in the world.
-As of 2013 it is still among the 20 longest spans.
+When it was completed it was the third longest cable-stayed bridge in the world.
+As of 2013 it is still among the 20 longest bridges.
 The bridge crosses from the Qixia District in south-east of the river over to Bagua Island.
 The bridge was renamed on 20 December 2019.

 The bridge was inaugurated for traffic on March 26, 2001, with its name etched by Jiang Zemin, the General Secretary of the Chinese Communist Party.